 The award letter is often split in two components for dependent undergraduates, as shown in the first example above.
 Student Assistance contains awards that are directly given to or borrowed by the student enrolled.
 Examples of Student Assistance include Pell grants, Stafford Loans, Perkins Loans, and Work-Study.
 The other section of the award letter is Parent Assistance and this most often includes Parent PLUS Loans.
 The distinction is important as many students and parents are confused.
 Parents must accept, and successfully complete the Parent PLUS Loan application for their student to receive that part of their financial aid award.

-For more information regarding the types of aid available and those listed on your award letter, please visit the Types of Aid section on the Office of Financial Aid and Scholarships web site.
+For more information regarding the types of aid available and those listed on your award letter, please visit the Types of Aid section on the Student Financial Services web site.

 Disbursement and Delivery of Aid